AliasgarSabunwala/aliasgarsabun/README.md

 - Intrusion detection system (IDS) and IPS

 ## Cyber Security Certifications
-- I have TCM "Practical Ethical Hacker" certification
+- Practical Ethical Hacker, The Cyber Mentor (TCM)

 ## Computer Network Certifications
-- I have The Bytes and Bytes of Computer Networking certification by Google, Coursera
+- Bytes and Bytes of Computer Networking by Google, Coursera

 # OS
 I have System administrator expertise in